-As of June 30, 2018, the School District had no investments.
+As of June 30, 2019, the School District had no investments.
+The School District does not have a formal investment policy.

 The School District's General Fund investments are governed by Title 35, Chapter 10, Section 11 of the State's General Laws.
 This law generally allows for short-term investments, such as Certificate of Deposits, Money Market Funds, Obligation guaranteed by the U.S. Government, etc. with the goal of seeking reasonable income while preserving capital.